 The following provides details on program specific requirements for the Community Development Block Grant and HOME Investment Partnerships Program.
-Terrebonne Parish Consolidated Government does not receive Emergency Solutions Grant Entitlement funding.

 Community Development Block Grant Program (CDBG) Reference 24 CFR 91.220(I)(1)

 Projects planned with all CDBG funds expected to be available during the year are identified in the Projects Table.
 The following identifies program income that is available for use that is included in projects to be carried out.